Ultimate Travel Guide to Bulgaria

 A cultural melting pot with Greek, Slavic, Ottoman, and Persian influence, Bulgaria is a country of fascinating history and rich culture.
 Yet, with all this intriguing background, I would argue this to be one of the most uncommon destinations for travellers I have been to, particularly when it comes to venturing outside the capital.
 In this post, I hope to show you exactly why this country should make your travel list.
 I’ll share with you how we spent 6 days in Bulgaria, and hopefully give you some helpful tips and tricks for (perhaps?) your own visit!

 Everywhere you search, you will see that the #1 hostel in Bulgaria is Sofia’s Hostel Mostel.
 This is for good reason.
-For an affordable price, you will not only receive your bed/room, you will also receive: a free buffet style breakfast every morning (served from 7:30-10am), complete with fruits and veggies, meat, cheese, eggs, waffles, coffee, tea, juice, etc.; a free vegetarian dinner each night (served from 7-8pm); and a free beer with your dinner!
-The staff is friendly and the hostel is well-located, offering laundry on site and plenty of storage space.
+For an affordable price, you will not only receive your bed/room, but you will also receive: a free buffet-style breakfast every morning (served from 7:30-10 am), complete with fruits and veggies, meat, cheese, eggs, waffles, coffee, tea, juice, etc.; a free vegetarian dinner each night (served from 7-8 pm); and a free beer with your dinner!
+The staff is friendly and the hostel is well-located, offering laundry on-site and plenty of storage space.

-A few things to be aware of before booking/arriving: If you book a private room, like we did, your room will be in a separate building located approximately 7 mins from the hostel hub.
-Additionally, you are not allowed to drink alcohol on site after 10pm due to noise levels and neighbour complaints.
-However, because of this, the hostel does organize a free pub crawl every night of the week, beginning at 10pm.
+A few things to be aware of before booking/arriving: If you book a private room as we did, your room will be in a separate building located approximately 7 mins from the hostel hub.
+Additionally, you are not allowed to drink alcohol on site after 10 pm due to noise levels and neighbor complaints.
+However, because of this, the hostel does organize a free pub crawl every night of the week, beginning at 10 pm.
 The hostel also does not organize day trip outings to many places around the country, unlike most hostels I have been to in the past – But, they will happily call around and help you to coordinate what you need.
 While none of this should deter you from booking with Hostel Mostel, I’m simply sharing some things you can expect, that aren’t necessarily written online.

 I would definitely recommend Hostel Mostel, but I would book it decently far in advance as it was full every single night we were there (and it wasn’t even “tourist season”).